Harry Caray: Death

 Harry Caray died on February 18, 1998, as a result of complications from a heart attack and brain damage.
 On Valentine's Day, Caray and his wife, "Dutchie" Goldman, were at a Rancho Mirage, California, restaurant celebrating the holiday when Caray collapsed during the meal.
 Steve Stone's 1999 publication Where’s Harry? suggests that Caray's head made contact with the table, resulting in a loss of consciousness.
 This has never been confirmed, but is one possibility.
 Caray was rushed to nearby Eisenhower Medical Center, where he never woke up from his coma and died on February 18, 1998, 11 days away from his 84th birthday.

 Caray's funeral was held on February 27, 1998, at Holy Name Cathedral in Chicago.
 The Chicago community came out to pay respect to the Hall of Fame announcer, including Chicago Cubs players Sammy Sosa, Mark Grace, manager Jim Riggleman, and ex-players Ryne Sandberg, Rick Sutcliffe, and Billy Williams.
 Illinois Governor Jim Edgar, Mayor Richard Daley, and Chicago Bears coach Mike Ditka were also in attendance.

 The organist of Holy Name Cathedral, Sal Soria, did not have any sheet music to play the song Caray made famous in the broadcast booth, "Take Me Out to the Ball Game", which resulted in him borrowing the music.
 He said in a Chicago Tribune article, "I had to sort of somber it up and slow it down to make it a little more classy.
-Actually, it was kind of fun to do it".
-Caray's wife, Dutchie, led the Wrigley Field crowd in singing the song at their first home following Harry's death; this tradition has continued with a different person singing the song at each Cub home game to this day.
+Actually, it was kind of fun to do it."
+Caray's wife, Dutchie, led the Wrigley Field crowd in singing the song at their first home game following Harry's death; this tradition has continued with a different person singing the song at each Cubs home game to this day.

 Harry Caray is buried at All Saints Cemetery in Des Plaines, Illinois.